Nevil Maskelyne (magician): Biography

 Maskelyne was born in 1863 Cheltenham (bapt 22 July 1863) to stage magician John Nevil Maskelyne (1839-1917) and his wife Elizabeth née Taylor (1840-1911).

 Following his father's death he assumed control of Maskelyne's Ltd.

 In wireless telegraphy, he was the manager of Anglo-American Telegraph Company, which controlled the Valdemar Poulsen patents.

 He was a public detractor of Guglielmo Marconi in the early days of radio (wireless).
 In 1903, he hacked into Marconi's demonstration of wireless telegraphy, and broadcast his own message, hoping to make Marconi's claims of "secure and private communication" appear foolish.

 Works

 Footage of a total solar eclipse in 1900 taken by Maskelyne in North Carolina.

-Maskelyne wrote several books on magic, including Our Magic: The Art in Magic, the Theory of Magic, the Practice of Magic (1911) ("the Practice of Magic" with David Devant) and On the Performance of Magic (a reprint of The Art in Magic section of Our Magic).
+Maskelyne wrote several books on magic, including Our Magic: The Art in Magic, the Theory of Magic, the Practice of Magic (1911) ("the Practice of Magic" by David Devant) and On the Performance of Magic (a reprint of The Art in Magic section of Our Magic).